AlJ95/hackathon_relaxdays_market_simulation/README.md

 ## Problem Description

-This is our solution for the market-simulation competition from the third Relaxdays Hackathon.
+Winning solution for the market-simulation competition from the third Relaxdays Hackathon.

 There is a market simulation for buying and listing stocks.